willfaught/paige/README.md

 an anchor around the page title, if any.
 If the page or site parameter `math` is set to true, math typesetting is enabled with KaTeX.

-The `paige_search` layout provides full site search.
+The `paige-search` layout provides full site search.
 It requires setting `outputs.home` to `["html", "json", "rss"]` in `config.yaml`.

-If `partials/paige_head_last.html` exists in the site, it is included at the end of the head tag.
-If `partials/paige_body_last.html` exists in the site, it is included at the end of the body tag.
+If `partials/paige-head-last.html` exists in the site, it is included at the end of the head tag.
+If `partials/paige-body-last.html` exists in the site, it is included at the end of the body tag.

 To hide the theme link, set the site parameter `paigehidethemelink` to